Last Updated on July 22, 2021 by Maggie Sutton

 - Power-wash the façade of your home, if applicable

-- Add accent pillows to living room couches and chairs
+- Add accent pieces to living rooms, bedrooms, and offices

 - Depersonalize the home by removing family photos